Referrals

 To arrange an urgent review or advice, please phone the RPH switchboard on 9224 2244 and ask to speak with the on-call registrar for Rheumatology.

-After verbal clinical handover and agreement with the registrar that the patient requires an appointment with RPH within 7 days please email the patient’s referral to:
+After verbal clinical handover and agreement with the registrar that the patient requires an appointment within 7 days, contact us via:

 Ensure the referral is:

-- the name of the registrar or consultant spoken with is written on the referral
+• contains the name of the registrar or consultant spoken with

-- all essential referral information, investigations, clinical photos are included
+• contains all essential referral information, investigations and clinical photos

 IMMEDIATE (Appointment within 7 days):

-- Patients with a previously diagnosed condition who are acutely unwell e.g.:
+• Patients with a previously diagnosed condition who are acutely unwell, such as:

-- Complete Rapid Access Giant Cell Arteritis Clinic Referral form (PDF 300KB) and email RPH.OutpatientReferrals@health.wa.gov.au.
-Please ensure details are fully completed
+• Complete Rapid Access Giant Cell Arteritis Clinic Referral form (PDF 496KB) and send the referral via Health link address rphbhref or email RPH.OutpatientReferrals@health.wa.gov.au.
+Please ensure details are fully completed.

 Rheumatology manages the following conditions.
 Referrals are triaged based on clinical priority following these guidelines Rheumatology (Adult) Referral Access Criteria (health.wa.gov.au).
 This is not an exhaustive list of all conditions seen by the outpatient service.
 Consideration for referral will not be excluded unless the condition is listed on the exclusion list.
 If the condition you are referring for is not listed, or is unknown, please include details in the body of the referral.